-Look at the posting date of a transaction to determine when to post the transaction.
-After posting the transaction, Sage 100 Contractor advances the posting date based on the transaction cycle.
-The transaction date does not control or affect the period to which you are posting the transaction.
+Use the posting date to determine when to post a recurring transaction.
+After you post a recurring transaction, Sage 100 Contractor advances the posting date based on the cycle assigned to the transaction.

+The transaction date does not control or affect the period to which you post the transaction.
 If you need to post a recurring transaction to a different period, change the posting period.